Margate Before Regeneration

 Everyday life before Margate regeneration

-Over time, this repetition creates what researchers call topophilia—”a love of place” that grows through lived experience.
-Gradually, these routines shape what psychologists call place identity: the sense that a place becomes part of who we are.
+Over time, the repetition of these encounters can foster what researchers call topophilia—”a love of place” that grows through lived experience.
+Gradually, this familiarity helps shape what psychologists call place identity: the sense that a place becomes part of who we are.

-Looking at these images reveals how deeply place and identity are intertwined—a connection that regeneration inevitably reshapes.
+For me, these images suggest how deeply place and identity are intertwined—a connection that regeneration inevitably reshapes.

 Everyday life in the amusements before Margate regeneration